CSCfi/csc-user-guide/docs/ref.md

 ## Glossary
 There is a glossary of HPC-related acronyms that get highlighted automatically.
 For example: CPU, GPU, QPU, etc. The acronyms are defined in the markdown file `csc-overrides/assets/glossaries/hpc.md`.
-More acronyms/terms can be added there or to another markdown file, like so:
+More acronyms (case-sensitive) can be added there or into another markdown file, like so:

 === "another_glossary.md"

     ```markdown
     *[GNU]: GNU's not Unix!
+    *[DFT]: 1.
+Discrete Fourier Transform, 2.
+Density Functional Theory
     ```

 === "mkdocs.yml"